Izzat-Kawadri/Max232-PCB/pcb_design/README.md

 - The corresponding schematic can be found in the [schematic folder](../schematics).
 - The Bill of Materials (BOM) and additional component information are available in the main project’s README file.

-## Contribution
-If you wish to contribute by improving the PCB layout or fixing issues, please feel free to open a pull request or issue.
-Make sure any changes adhere to standard PCB design practices.

 ---